wxnsv/Calendar-and-Tasks/README.md

-# Calendar App — Google Calendar & Tasks Client
+# Calendar and Tasks — Google Calendar & Tasks Client

-**Calendar App** is a minimalist, responsive, and functional personal organizer for Android.
+**Calendar and Tasks** is a minimalist, responsive, and functional personal organizer for Android.
 The application is a lightweight client for **Google Calendar** and **Google Tasks**, designed to streamline your daily schedule and eliminate unnecessary distractions.

-The project is built using modern Android development practices, showcasing a clean MVVM architecture and a fully open-source codebase.
+The project is built using modern Android development methods, uses a clean MVVM & MVI architectures and a fully open codebase.

 ---

-## 🚀 Core Features
+## Core Features

-* **Dual-View Interface:** Easily switch between two display paradigms: a continuous unified stream of all upcoming events and tasks (Unified List stream) or a precise split screen layout (Split layout).
+* **Interface with two display modes:** Easy switching between two display modes: a familiar list or combining a calendar and a list.
-* **Smart Split Synchronization:** In Split mode, the top half displays a semi-static calendar grid while the bottom hosts a scrollable agenda feed.
-Scrolling through the list dynamically realigns and updates the calendar grid focus based on currently visible items.
+* **Intelligent split synchronization:** In split mode, a calendar grid is displayed in the upper half, and a scrollable list of events is displayed in the lower half.
+When scrolling through the list, the focus of the calendar grid is dynamically rearranged and updated based on the currently displayed items.
-* **Essential Task Management:** Create, edit, and sync tasks directly via the official Google Tasks API.
-Seamlessly assign tasks to specific pre-existing task lists during the creation flow.
+* **Main Task Management Features:** Create, edit, and sync tasks directly through the official Google Tasks API.
+During the creation process, easily assign tasks to specific task lists that already exist.
-* **Clean Event Scheduling:** Quickly add and edit events in Google Calendar.
-Supports all essential customization elements: title, date, time, description, and event color-coding.
+* **Clear planning of events and birthdays:** Quickly add and edit events or birthdays in Google Calendar.
+Supports all necessary customization elements: name, date, time, description and color tag of the event.

 ---

-## 🛠 Technical Architecture & Stack
+## Technical Architecture & Stack

 The application follows modern Android development standards, separating reactive UI states from reliable asynchronous business logic.
-The entire codebase is structured around the **MVVM** pattern.
+The entire codebase is structured around the **MVVM & MVI** patterns.

 ### Dependency Stack:

 * **UI & Interface Components:**
-  * *Jetpack Compose (Material 3 & Material)* — for building a fully declarative user interface.
+  * *Jetpack Compose* — for building a fully declarative user interface.
   * *Kizitonwose Compose Calendar* — a highly flexible calendar grid component.
+  * *AndroidX Navigation* - for a navigate the fragments.
-  * Traditional XML components (*ConstraintLayout, RecyclerView, SwipeRefreshLayout*) for optimal combining of approaches.
+  * Traditional XML components for optimal combining of approaches.
-  * *Jetpack Core SplashScreen API* — for a smooth and clean application launch.
 * **Asynchronous Flow & Threading:**
-  * *Kotlin Coroutines & Flow* (including extensions for Android and Play Services).
+  * *Kotlin Coroutines & Flow*.
   * *Channels* are utilized to create a predictable, event-driven, and loosely coupled navigation processing architecture.
-* **Networking & API Integration:**
+* **Network & API Integration:**
-  * *Retrofit & OkHttp* (with configured Logging Interceptors) for reliable remote infrastructure interactions.
+  * *Retrofit & OkHttp* for reliable remote infrastructure interactions.
-  * *Moshi* — for fast and safe JSON serialization/deserialization.
-* **Google Cloud Ecosystem APIs:**
+* **Google APIs and Auth:**
-  * *Google API Services Calendar* & *Google API Services Tasks*.
+  * *Google Calendar v3* & *Google Tasks v1*.
-  * *Google API Client Android*.
-  * *AndroidX Credentials Manager* & *Play Services Auth* for secure user authentication via Google Accounts.
+  * *AndroidX Credentials Manager* for secure user authentication via Google Accounts.
 * **Local Storage & Background Processing:**
-  * *Room Database* — for local structured caching and offline-first support.
+  * *Room Database* — for local structured caching entities and offline-first support.
   * *Jetpack DataStore (Preferences)* — for lightweight user preference persistence.
   * *AndroidX WorkManager* — for guaranteed execution of background data sync tasks even when the app is closed.
 * **Dependency Injection (DI):**
-  * *Koin DI* (featuring native `koin-androidx-compose` and `koin-androidx-workmanager` integrations).
+  * *Koin DI*
 * **Image Processing:**
-  * *Coil* — for asynchronous, coroutine-backed loading of user avatars and other graphical resources.
+  * *Coil* — for loading of user avatar.
 * **Testing Environment:**
   * *JUnit Jupiter (JUnit 5)* — a modern architecture platform for unit testing.
   * *MockK* — a powerful mocking library built specifically for Kotlin.
-  * *Kotlinx Coroutines Test framework* — for deterministic testing of asynchronous execution flows.

 ---